 Zero Waste Shaving Brush

-If you want a close, clean shave, consider using a shaving brush before going in with a safety razor.
-They are perfect for beards or other facial hair, but can also be used on other parts of the body too.
+If you want a close, clean shave, consider using a shaving brush before going in with an eco-friendly safety razor.
+They are perfect for beards or other facial hair, but can also be used on different parts of the body too.
 Using one before shaving can soften the skin, prepare the hair, and help create a better lather.

 To use, wet the brush, lather with soap or cream, and rub it in circles over the skin to create a lather.
 When you’re done, rinse off the brush, sit it down to dry, and go in with your safety razor.

-Shaving brushes can be made from a lot of different materials, but if you want a fully compostable option, look for one with a wooden handle and natural bristles.
+Shaving brushes can be made from many different materials, but if you want a fully compostable option, look for one with a wooden handle and natural bristles.
 Bristles will usually be made out of boar or badger hair, but there are synthetic hair options available for vegans too.

 Where to buy your zero waste shaving brush:

-- Buy this Thermowood Shaving Brush from Life Without Plastic (ethically harvested pig hair bristles)
+- Buy this Beechwood Shaving Brush from Earth Hero

 - Buy this Vegan Shaving Brush from Etsy